JuergenMang/f5-irules-json/README.md

 ## Test

+1. Create an iFile `test-json` from the `test-json.ifile`.
-Attach the `test.irule` to a Virtual Server with an associated http profile and send a http request to it.
+2. Attach the `test.irule` to a Virtual Server with an associated http profile.
+3. Send a http request to it.

 ## License